 Traditional PR is a reference to what public relations used to encapsulate, before the digital age “revolution” and the internet bubble of the nineties.
 Its methods lie in using a media strategy to help a client (business, celebrity, politician) gain brand coverage in print – more often than not in newspapers and industry-specific magazines – as well as on traditional broadcasting channels such as TV and radio.

-With the advent of social media, including Twitter and Facebook, and the capabilities to reach consumers who want to be reached, PR campaigns became more inclusive and open to various audiences.
-There are hundreds upon thousands of media outlets that cater to every kind of industry and person – the limitations to what PR professionals can do to reach a new audience is almost infinite though some boundaries must remain.
+With the advent of social media, including Twitter and Facebook, and the capabilities to reach consumers who want to be reached, online PR campaigns became more inclusive and open to various audiences.
+There are hundreds upon thousands of media outlets that cater to every kind of industry and person – the limitations to what PR professionals can do to reach a new target audience is almost infinite though some boundaries must remain.

 Digital became what it is known more widely as, “relating to, using, or storing data or information in the form of digital signals [in TV or broadcasting]”, in the 1960s.
 Before then, it was simply in reference to the numbers one through ten – the number of fingers or “digits” on one’s hands.